igorwojda/android-showcase/README.md

 - `[bundles]` - declare dependency bundles (groups)
 - `[plugins]` - declare Gradle plugin dependencies

 Each feature module depends on the `feature_base` module, so dependencies are shared without the need to add them explicitly in each feature module.

+### Convention Plugins

+Set of [convention plugins](https://docs.gradle.org/current/samples/sample_convention_plugins.html) allows to standardze and share module configuration e.g. provide common configuration for all library modules (see [configuration](./buildSrc/src/main/kotlin)).

+### Type Safe Project Accessors

-The project enables the `TYPESAFE_PROJECT_ACCESSORS` experimental Gradle feature to generate type-safe accessors to refer other projects.
+The project enables the `TYPESAFE_PROJECT_ACCESSORS` experimental Gradle feature allowing to reference projects (Gradle Modules) in a save way.

 ```kotlin
 // Before